Frustrated Quantum Magnetism on Complex Networks: What Sets the Total Spin: Abstract

 \section{Abstract}

-Consider equal antiferromagnetic Heisenberg interactions between qubits sitting at the nodes of a complex, nonbipartite network.
+Consider equal antiferromagnetic Heisenberg interactions between qubits forming a complex, nonbipartite network.
 We ask the question: How does the network topology determine the net magnetization of the ground state and to what extent is it tunable?
-By examining various network families with tunable properties, we demonstrate that (i) graph heterogeneity, i.e., spread in the number of neighbors, is essential for a nonzero total spin, and (ii) other than the average number of neighbors, the key structure governing the total spin is the presence of (disassortative) hubs, as opposed to the level of frustration.
-We also show how to construct simple networks where the magnetization can be tuned over its entire range across both abrupt and continuous transitions, which may be realizable on existing platforms.
-Our findings pose a number of fundamental questions and strongly motivate wider exploration of quantum many-body phenomena beyond regular lattices.
+By examining over $75000$ networks of different families with tunable structural properties, we demonstrate that (i) heterogeneity in the number of neighbors is essential for a nonzero total spin, and (ii) apart from the number of neighbors, the key determinant is the presence of (disassortative) hubs, as opposed to the frustration level.
+In fact, one can vary the magnetization throughout its range by embedding such hubs.
+We also discuss simple, exactly solvable networks where such tunability leads to both abrupt and continuous transitions, with quantum effects giving rise to a diverging susceptibility.
+Our findings can be realized on emerging platforms and pose a number of fundamental questions, strongly motivating wider exploration of quantum many-body phenomena on complex networks.

-Understanding how a network of pairwise interactions between dynamical units control their collective behavior is a unifying challenge for modern science.
-While condensed matter physics has traditionally focused on short-range interactions on a lattice, the multidisciplinary field of complex networks \cite{Strogatz2001, Newman_book, MiniReview2020} has shown, over the past few decades, that the network topology itself can play a pivotal role \cite{Dynamics_book}.
-In particular, structures not found in regular lattices, e.g., heterogeneity in the number of neighbors, the small-world effect \cite{WattsStrogatz1998}, dissimilarity between adjacent nodes \cite{Newman2002}, and communities \cite{Newman2011}, can radically alter critical phenomena, disease spreading, synchronization, response to node failures, and other dynamical processes \cite{Dynamics_book, 2008_RMP, 2006_PhysRep, 2002_RMP_BA, Explosive_2019, Explosive_2016}.
+Understanding how a network of interactions between dynamical units control their collective behavior is a unifying challenge for modern science.
+While, traditionally, condensed matter physics has focused on short-range interactions on a lattice, the rapidly growing field of complex networks \cite{Strogatz2001, Newman_book, MiniReview2020} has shown that the network topology itself can play a pivotal role \cite{Dynamics_book}.
+In particular, structures absent in regular lattices, e.g., heterogeneity in the number of neighbors, the small-world effect \cite{WattsStrogatz1998}, dissimilarity between adjacent nodes (called ``dis-assortativity'' \cite{Newman2002}), and communities \cite{Newman2011}, can radically alter critical phenomena, disease spreading, synchronization, response to node failures, and other dynamical processes \cite{Dynamics_book, 2008_RMP, 2006_PhysRep, 2002_RMP_BA, Explosive_2019, Explosive_2016, Kuramoto_2016}.